swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 The difference between the 50th percentile and the 95th percentile is $40k, or 50% more pay. note: money is not a good sole metric of outcome, also 30% dont even get jobs.

 i am no authority nor a paragon of success but i find myself thinking a lot about how people should position themselves to do well during a career transition into tech.
+Note that if you're average you'll already have an extremely high chance of getting a job so I won't bother addressing that.
 I thought I should write these thoughts down in the hopes of better structuring them for an alumni panel tomorrow.
 None of these things are at all required if you want to have an average life in tech, but I think each of these things help improve your odds of being in the top quintile of outcomes.

 # 7 rules for post bootcamp life